RedisLabs/redislabs-docs/content/rdi/installation/pacemaker.md

   gvb-deb7-1: Online
 ```

-## Set up Pacemaker to launch and control Debezium Server
+## Set up Pacemaker to Launch and Control Debezium Server

 The VM cluster is now ready to run Debezium Servers.